 At the plateau of Nida you’ll find the Idian Cave.
 The huge opening of the entrance to the cave, which is located at an altitude of 1538 m is what first strikes the visitor.
 This is a large cave which has a large central hall and a gallery 22 meters long.
 The cave, where according to mythology, Zeus was raised, was a major cult center of both the Minoan and Roman times.
 The excavations carried out inside revealed an abundance of important finds such as ceramics, gold jewelery, metal objects and of course the famous bronze shields.
 As the investigation is in progress the cave cannot be visited.

-Mount Kedros (height of 1777 m) is located southwest of the Ida massif with which it forms the two flanks of the Amari Valley.
-Mount Kedros is conical-shaped and made of limestone.
+Mt Kedros is located southwest of the Ida massif with which it forms the two flanks of the Amari Valley.
+Mount Kedros is conical-shaped and made of limestone, it has a height of 1,777 m.
 Its landscape abounds with canyons and rock cliffs and is almost barren, with dry scrubs and phrygana being the major forms of vegetation.
 Kedros grows endemic or rare flowers such as tulips, anemones, corn marigolds, hyacinths, orchids, etc, and provides ideal conditions for the nesting of falcons as well as larger birds of prey such as griffon vultures, golden eagles and Bonelli’s eagles.
 Owing to the significance of its flora and fauna, Mount Kedros is a node of the Natura 2000 network of protected areas.
 An E4 mountain footpath climbs up to the highest peak of the site.

-The Kourtaliotiko Gorge, also known as the Asomatos Gorge, is a gorge on the southern side of the western part of the island of Crete.
-It is situated where the Kourtaliotiko River flows southwards between the mountains of Kouroupa and Xiron.
+Kourtaliotiko Gorge, also known as the Asomatos Gorge, is a gorge on the southern side of the western part of Crete.
+It is situated where the Kourtaliotiko river flows southwards between the mountains of Kouroupa and Xiron.